-The question of cognitive development has been part of discussion for long.
+The question of cognitive development has been part of the discussion for long.
 The human child not only grows physically but also mentally.
 Besides controlling the voluntary and involuntary actions of the organs, the brain has many other tasks to take care of.
-As the individual’s brain matures, the brain’s ability to process information, conceptualize resources, learn speech and language, solve problems, derive solutions and to extract meanings from situations also gets enhanced.
+As the individual’s mind matures, the brain’s ability to process information, conceptualize resources, learn speech and language, solve problems, derive solutions and to extract meanings from situations also gets enhanced.
 All of these abilities, along with others, make up for the cognitive development of the human’s brain.

 The cognitive development of the brain is, therefore, related to but not limited to:

-There are two major psychologists, Piaget and Vygotsky, who focused on the development of cognition and cognitive function.
+There are two influential psychologists, Piaget and Vygotsky, who focused on the development of cognition and cognitive function.
 Both of these psychologists lived around the same time; approximately, their theories became known around the 1960s-1970s.

-Piaget set forth four stages of development of cognition that applies to children, but extends to adulthood.
+Piaget set forth four stages of development of cognition that applies to children but extends to adulthood.
 These four stages are as follows: